rockneurotiko/ViolentPython/README.md

 4)SSHTool.py         --> A script tool made by myself to make a SSH connection and then send commands and get the answer...
 Check it pls ;-)

+5)CrackSSHDict.py    --> A script to crack a SSH password with a dictionary, with threads and Semaphore to have a max conncetions.

 [[CONTINUE...]]